uetchy/math-api/README.md

 ### **.svg** extension

-Params with **.svg** extension will be treated as normal math formula.
+URL ends with **.svg** extension will be treated as a normal math formula.

-Some Markdown blog services won't recognize image tag which has not any image extention on it.
-This option covers those situations.
+Some Markdown blog services won't treat image tags correctly whose URL has no any image extension in it.
+This option may give fixes to these situations.